 In this case, the Terminal Value using the Exit Multiple Model is $1.2 billion.

-Key Differences Between the Models
+Key Differences Between the Terminal Value Models

-Perpetuity Model: Relies on assumptions about perpetual growth in free cash flow, and therefore, requires careful judgment regarding the long-term growth rate and discount rate.
+Perpetuity Growth Model: Relies on assumptions about perpetual growth in free cash flow, and therefore, requires careful judgment regarding the long-term growth rate and discount rate.

 Exit Multiple Model: Uses market-based multiples, which can be more reflective of current market conditions and trends, but it assumes that the company can exit at an appropriate multiple.